dlschwartz/cv/e-digitalResearch.md

 Status: Published 2014 (with Thomas A Carlson serving as co-editor), revised 2019.

-- Responsible for developing the [TEI XML schema customization](https://github.com/srophe/syriaca/tree/main/documentation/schemas) used by the Syriac Gazetteer and for rendering TEI data into RDF.
+- Responsible for developing the [TEI XML schema customization](https://github.com/srophe/syriaca/tree/main/documentation/schemas) used by the Syriac Gazetteer and rendering TEI data into RDF.

 #### The Syriac Biographical Dictionary (SBD)